 - What happens if you list your VMs again now?

-GET /resources/vm/list call is powerful.
-It shows a lot of system information for the VM, along with its IP, and several connection ports.
-Note that even though Screenshare and SSH are always listed and configured for every VM, you won’t be able to use them unless the respective connection type is enabled in the macOS as well.
-This behavior is a security limitation of the OS.
+GET /api/v1/namespaces/orka-default/vms call shows system information for your VMs, including IP and connection ports.
+Note that even though screenshare and ssh ports are always listed, you won’t be able to use them unless the respective connection type is enabled in macOS.
+This is a security limitation of the OS.

-When you have a lot of VMs, the response of GET /resources/vm/list might become too crowded to use efficiently.
-Run GET /namespaces/orka-default/vms/<VM_NAME> instead and get the system information for a single VM.
+GET /resources/vm/list can become too crowded to use efficiently.
+Run GET /namespaces/orka-default/vms/<VM_NAME> instead to get system information for a single VM.- Check your nodes to see how many resources are now in use.

-Experience your VM instance
+Experience Your VM Instance

 - Look at the last output of